 This course explores the phenomenon of popular film in the United States.
 Rather than viewing movies as mindless entertainment, the course approaches cinema as one of the most powerful arbiters of mass culture in U.S. history, shaping perceptions of gender, race, class, and sexuality for nearly a century.
 By learning to identify the "invisible" elements of the classical Hollywood style, you will study American film's historical tendency to naturalize structures of power within its narratives.
 At the same time, however, the course will encourage you to recognize the way Hollywood films can sometimes challenge dominant ideology.
 To this end, you will practice reading and writing about popular film (and thus popular culture more broadly) against the grain while also examining the significance of its historical context.
 You will leave the course with a more sophisticated awareness of not only your own media-saturated landscape but also its role in shaping your identity.

-Taught by: Iris Ruiz
+Taught by: Sabrina Smith

-Taught by: Paula DeBoard
+Taught by: Adam Croom

-Taught by: Jeffrey Jenkins
+Taught by: Grant Nebel

 Taught by: Toby Napoletano